 The Durand Line is an important international boundary line, running between the countries of Pakistan and Afghanistan.
-It is important to know more about this line’s history, origins, problems and present status for the UPSC exam international relations segment.
+It is important to know more about this line’s history, origins, problems and present status for the IAS exam international relations segment.

 |Get valuable insights from IAS Toppers themselves to crack one of the toughest exams in the country!!